vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *ī śvarīṁ tripurāsiddhim pūjayed bindutarpaṇai ḥ * /

 Pure knowledge \( *śuddhavidyā* \), says the Dī , is the consciousness of the nonduality of the subject and the object: all is pure, unique, divine Consciousness.
 The realization of the nonduality of consciousness \( *saṁvidadvaita* \), of the nonduality with Śiva, is the highest, liberating knowledge.
 “Thus, the supernatural power of enjoyment \[ *bhukti* \] is the great power to enjoy the whole diversity of the world gained by the adept when worshipping in this seventh *cakra* .”
-This he does, adds the Dī , “by off ering drops of *arghya* , together with unhusked grains of barley corn \( *akṣata* \) and fl owers, with the *mudrā * of union of Śiva and Śakti made by joining the thumb and the little fi nger.”
+This he does, adds the Dī , “by off ering drops of *arghya* , together with unhusked grains of barley corn \( *akṣata* \) and flowers, with the *mudrā * of union of Śiva and Śakti made by joining the thumb and the little fi nger.”

 140
 The *pūjā* in the eighth \(three-angled\), Sarvasiddhimāyā, *cakra* is now described:

-O Goddess\! \[the Yoginī\] whose nature is that of the three energies, auspicious, splendid, and powerful fl ow of consciousness,
+O Goddess\! \[the Yoginī\] whose nature is that of the three energies, auspicious, splendid, and powerful flow of consciousness,

 //156// forms of the fi re of cosmic destruction, supremely secret, are the cause of the supernatural power whose nature is fullness and nonfullness, O Sureśvarī\!
 In the *cakra* called Sarvasiddhimaya, adorned by the divine weapons, are the four deities of the *pīṭhas* with Kāmeśvarīat their head. //158//